christophermontero/dockerizeme/README.md

 ## Port mappings

-If you want map ports just add them in this way
+When the program ask you for map ports just add them in this way

 **shell**